$9.7 million in damage estimated for Riley Co. after severe weather

-RILEY COUNTY (KSNT) – After a team’s preliminary investigation into the severe weather damage, Riley County is estimated to have $9.7 million in damage as of Sunday night.
+RILEY COUNTY, Kan.
+(KSNT) – After a team’s preliminary investigation into the severe weather damage, Riley County is estimated to have $9.7 million in damage as of Sunday night.

 The Riley County Appraiser’s Office and Manhattan Fire Department’s Risk Reduction Division assessed 41 residential and business properties on June 11, as a result of the storms on Saturday.
 Three homes were completely destroyed and 20 received major damage.
 The value of the total properties surveyed was $26.8 million.